chatwoot/docs/docs/contributing-guide/translation-guidelines.md

 - `app/javascript/widget/i18n` - The strings related to the web widget
 - `config/locales` - The strings used in backend messages or API response.

-Alternatively, you can login to the **Crowdin** ([https://translate.chatwoot.com](https://translate.chatwoot.com)) and create an account to view the strings that needs to be translated.
+You can login to the **Crowdin** ([https://translate.chatwoot.com](https://translate.chatwoot.com)) and create an account to view the strings that needs to be translated.

 ## How to contribute?